tiwo/puzzler/README.txt

 :Copyright: |c| 1998-2006 by David Goodger <goodger@python.org>
 :License: `GPL 2 <../COPYING.html>`__

-**Polyform Puzzler** is software for exploring & solving polyform puzzles, like Pentominoes and Soma Cubes.
+**Polyform Puzzler** is a software toolkit for exploring & solving polyform puzzles, like Pentominoes and Soma Cubes.
 It consists of a set of front-end applications for specific polyform puzzles and a Python library that does the heavy lifting.
 New polyforms and new puzzles can easily be defined and added.

 .. contents::